-Policy Statement of International Students in Distance Education countries, Bureau of Citizenship, and Immigration Services (BCIS) regulations will not apply; I-20 forms will not be issued, and VISA documentation will not be required for admission.
+Policy Statement of International Students in Distance Education

+Effective fall semester of 2000, Pitt Community College will permit foreign students (non-US citizens) residing outside of the physical boundaries of the United States to enroll in distance education courses through the standard admission process.
+Since these students will remain in their home countries, Bureau of Citizenship, and Immigration Services (BCIS) regulations will not apply; I-20 forms will not be issued, and VISA documentation will not be required for admission.
 Admission to the College for distance education courses in no way grants immigration or residency status.
 Distance education foreign students will be charged tuition at the out-of-state rates designated by the North Carolina General Assembly, payable in American currency only.